Consensus estimates and our own modeling predict a flood of new CVEs due to

 as an adjacent signal — not part of this score.

-growth in CVEs.
+Annual growth in published CVEs

 LLM-credit share — separate signal